jessepav/lacygoill-wiki-backup/awk/glossary.md

 So, a previous command may have an impact on the next one.
 See our pitfall about replacing `three` with `two`, and `two` with `one`.

+As soon as all  the commands have been applied to the  pattern space, the latter is written on sed's standard output.
+Then,  the next  input line  is copied  in the  pattern space,  and the  process repeats itself.

 ##
 # r
 ## record